squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:25 < lifeless> and likewise for the Detach static method 15:26 < lifeless> is this making sense ?
-15:27 < nicholas> yes, but just let me reread a litt.e 15:27 < lifeless> ok, there's one more important thing :)
+15:27 < nicholas> yes, but just let me reread a litt.e 15:27 < lifeless> ok, there is one more important thing :)
 15:27 < nicholas> "static_cast<myStream *>(node->data)->bufferData(node, ...)" calls myStream::BufferData doesn't it?
 So why am I calling
                   myself?
 15:28 < lifeless> lowercase bufferData :)